 Is it a compensation or an imbalance?
 Or could it be a subconscious/conscious mechanism developed to become better at a task?

 For clients who spend much of their time in a seated position, anterior pelvic tilt develops from inactivity, muscular imbalances, and poor neural control of their posture.
 It’s not like these clients know their tilt isn’t “normal” or that they’re at risk for negative effects though.
+So they don’t even realize they should fix anterior pelvic tilt.

 On the flip side, even avid lifters can present APT.
 That’s not surprising.
 Regularly loading squat, lunge, and hinge patterns require the active use of anterior pelvic tilt to create force and leverage.
 They’ve adapted to a mechanism that helps them perform at a higher level, but probably don’t know they’ve carried this habit to everyday postures.
 Most of these clients will see good results once they incorporate corrective measures to correct APT though.